 If your application generates revenue via sales, ads, or in-app purchases, you will need to purchase a paid ArcGIS Online Deployment Plan starting at $20/month and maintain the subscription as long as your app generates revenue.
 You must also pay for any credit usage that your app incurs.
-If you have an ArcGIS Online or ArcGIS Enterprise subscription, you can deploy revenue generating apps in production without purchasing an ArcGIS Online Deployment Plan.

 ArcGIS Runtime apps

 In addition to the requirements for revenue and non-revenue generating apps listed above, apps built with the ArcGIS Runtime SDKs must also be licensed at one of four levels - Lite, Basic, Standard, or Advanced - depending on the functionality used.
 The ArcGIS Runtime documentation has more details on license levels and information on how to obtain your free Lite license key.